below/HelloSilicon/README.md

 As we learned in Chapter 5, all assembler directives (like `.equ`) must be in lowercase for the Clang assember.

 ## Chapter 7
-Linux, by design, is made for tinkering, and Darwin is not. `unistd.h` is not part of the userland MacOS SDK, and the whole system call mechanism is considered private and subject to change.
-As @sagaarjha said: _"Go used to create static binaries on macOS but they would constantly break whenever an update came out"_.

-That said, I started to dig in [`xnu/bsd/kern.syscalls.master`](https://github.com/apple/darwin-xnu/blob/master/bsd/kern/syscalls.master), where we can find the syscall numbers for our calls, for example [`openat`](https://github.com/apple/darwin-xnu/blob/a449c6a3b8014d9406c2ddbdc81795da24aa7443/bsd/kern/syscalls.master#L733).
-Alternatively, they can be found in `usr/sys/syscall.h`.
+`asm/unistd.h` does not exist in the Apple SDKs, but there is `sys/syscalls.h` that we can use.

-It is also important to notice that while the calls and definitions look similar, Linux and Darwin are not the same: `AT_FDCWD` is -100 on Linux, but -2 on Darwin.
+It is also important to notice that while the calls and definitions look similar, Linux and Darwin are not the same: `AT_FDCWD` is -100 on Linux, but must be -2 on Darwin.

 ## Chapter 8